swanhtet01/InsightFactory/README.md

 ## Usage
 1. Copy `.env.example` to `.env` and fill in any API keys (OpenAI, Gemini, GitHub) and `GOOGLE_DRIVE_FOLDER_IDS` (comma-separated list of folder IDs).
 Optionally map friendly plant names via `GOOGLE_DRIVE_FOLDER_ALIASES` using `folder-id=Label` pairs.
 2. Download Google API credentials and save as `credentials.json` (not tracked; see `credentials_sample.json` for format).
+3. Validate the environment with `python cli.py preflight --json` to confirm dependencies, credentials, and report directories are ready before running workloads.
-3. Run the full pipeline once via the CLI or module entrypoint: `python cli.py pipeline data` (defaults to the `data/` directory).
+4. Run the full pipeline once via the CLI or module entrypoint: `python cli.py pipeline data` (defaults to the `data/` directory).
 You can still call the module directly with `python -m helpers.pipeline_runner <path> [<path> ...]` when you need fine-grained control.
-4. Start the Drive watcher through the CLI (`python cli.py watch`) or directly with `python helpers/drive_watcher.py`.
+5. Start the Drive watcher through the CLI (`python cli.py watch`) or directly with `python helpers/drive_watcher.py`.
 The `--run-once` flag triggers a single sync + pipeline pass for smoke tests.
-5. Run the app: `python cli.py dashboard` (wraps `streamlit run app.py` with sensible defaults).
+6. Run the app: `python cli.py dashboard` (wraps `streamlit run app.py` with sensible defaults).
-6. Start on the **🚀 InsightFactory Control Center** home page to confirm the latest run status, system health, recent history, and quick navigation to deeper dashboards.
+7. Start on the **🚀 InsightFactory Control Center** home page to confirm the latest run status, system health, recent history, and quick navigation to deeper dashboards.
    The freshness banner highlights when analytics are stale and need a rerun.
-7. Visit the **🏠 Executive Overview** page for a curated leadership view of hero metrics, trend charts, health signals, and next best actions.
+8. Visit the **🏠 Executive Overview** page for a curated leadership view of hero metrics, trend charts, health signals, and next best actions.
-8. Visit the **📊 Operations Command Center** page to review run cadence, trend charts, and AI-driven action plans across plants.
+9. Visit the **📊 Operations Command Center** page to review run cadence, trend charts, and AI-driven action plans across plants.
 A new Files Profiled metric highlights ingestion health.
-9. Open the **📁 Pipeline Summary** page to inspect the latest KPI, claim, document, and data intake metrics alongside integration telemetry.
+10. Open the **📁 Pipeline Summary** page to inspect the latest KPI, claim, document, and data intake metrics alongside integration telemetry.
-10. Visit the **Autonomy Plan** tab inside the Pipeline Summary to review immediate actions, automation opportunities, and the status of the autonomous agents orchestrating the pipelines.
+11. Visit the **Autonomy Plan** tab inside the Pipeline Summary to review immediate actions, automation opportunities, and the status of the autonomous agents orchestrating the pipelines.
-11. Use the **Data Intake** tab inside the Pipeline Summary to explore file profiling, detected granularities, per-source coverage, run duration, and generated report artifacts.
+12. Use the **Data Intake** tab inside the Pipeline Summary to explore file profiling, detected granularities, per-source coverage, run duration, and generated report artifacts.
-12. All analytics are auto-updated from your Drive folders with results stored in `reports/` (JSON, HTML, CSV history, document extracts).
+13. All analytics are auto-updated from your Drive folders with results stored in `reports/` (JSON, HTML, CSV history, document extracts).

 ## Command-line Orchestration